TODO: remove this part after new styleguide is implemented

 There are other ways of doing it.
 E.g. with using macros or defining a TODO function.
 But I prefer the way of just extending the way I tend to write comments with adding the due date.

-In addtion there are lots of discussions on how important an expired comment should be.
+In addition, there are lots of discussions on how important an expired comment should be.
 The Ruby implementation mentioned above will throw a runtime exception if there is an expired TODO found.
-But there is also an example for a compiled language implementation - in this case Scala - that breaks the entire build if there are expired comments in the code.
+But there is also an example for a compiled language implementation - in this case, Scala - that breaks the entire build if there are expired comments in the code.

 More discussions regarding this topic can be found in this Reddit thread.

-If you have any better idea or would like to share you’re solution with me let me know @nico_knoll.
+If you have a better idea or would like to share your solution with me let me know @nico_knoll.